 - Read and understand fabric labels.

-Grooming is a skill that children should be taught early on.
-Personal grooming is important to stay healthy and also have a good social or romantic life.
+Grooming is a skill that children need to learn early on.
+Personal grooming is important to develop independence, stay healthy and have a good social or romantic life.

 - Teach them healthy habits like brushing and bathing daily.

 - Explain the importance of keeping their bodies clean.
-It is important that they know how to care for their skin and hair.
+In addition, they must know how to care for their skin and hair.

-- Boys should know how to shave or maintain facial hair in a hygienic way.
+- Boys should know how to shave or maintain facial hair hygienically.

 - Teach girls to stay clean during their periods, proper disposal of sanitary pads, etc.

 Cleanliness is one of the tenets of hygiene.
-Teach your kid to keep himself as well as his surroundings clean and tidy.
-This is part of their personal grooming and home management skills.
-Some of the basic things that your teen should be able to do include:
+Teach your children to keep themselves and their surroundings clean and tidy.
+It is part of their grooming and home management skills.
+Some of the basic things that your teen could do include:

 - Dusting and vacuuming.